 Milhan Kim

-Senior Software Engineer working in high-performance labeling for Autonomous Driving.
+Hi, I’m a Senior Software Engineer crafting high-performance labeling systems for autonomous driving.

 Recent Uploads